Tell me about yourself?

 What are you working on now?

-Tell us something that people don't generally know about you:
+What is something that people don’t generally know about you?

 What is a favorite lesson you have learned about the business of writing?